alicank/Translation-Augmented-LibriSpeech-Corpus/README.md

 Project Structure
 =================

-*Folder name convention corresponds to book id's from LibriSpeech Project and Gutenberg Project.
-For example: folder 11 would correspond to "Alice's Adventures in Wonderland by Lewis Carroll" at both Gutenberg and LibriSpeech Projects. *
+*Folders name convention corresponds to book id's from LibriSpeech and Gutenberg projects.
+For example folder 11 would correspond to "Alice's Adventures in Wonderland by Lewis Carroll" at these both projects*

 This corpus is composed of three sections:
 - Audio Files: Resegmented audio files for each book id in the project
 - HTML alignment visualisation interface : HTML visualisation for textual alignments with audio files avaliable to listen
 - Alignments folder: All of the processing steps: pre-processing, alignment, forced transcriptions, forced alignments, etc.

+The repository is organized as follows:

 - TA LibriSpeech Corpus(~26GB)